Jinx-FX/config/README.md

 - helix
 - other ide

+## VCS(version control system) tools

+- [git](https://git-scm.com/): Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
+- [lazygit](https://github.com/jesseduffield/lazygit): simple terminal UI for git commands
+- [sourceTree](https://www.sourcetreeapp.com/): Simplicity and power in a beautiful Git GUI. (**free**)
+- [gitkraken](https://www.gitkraken.com/): Meet GitKraken, the creator of legendary Git tools for developers and teams - like the GitKraken Desktop, with Git GUI and CLI, Git Integration for Jira, and GitLens for VS Code. (**paid**)

 ## RSS

 - [NetNewsWire](https://netnewswire.com/): a free and open source RSS reader for Mac, iPhone, and iPad